 They need a headstrong, firm, and gentle handler that could have experience with strong and independent breeds like him.
-They need a lot of positive reinforcement and you will have to make the training sessions short and fun.
+They need a lot of positive reinforcement and you will have to make the training sessions with a dog whistle short and fun.

 Moreover, sometimes they may not obey your commands and it is not because they could not understand but it is simply because they do not ‘WANT’ to listen to you.

 They will not do well in obedience training and agility classes and the best way to train them is to allow them suitable freedom, encourage positive behavior, and discourage negative behavior.